yjp20/prism/test-harness/README.md

 - The outputs get converted using `http-string-parser`, a veeery old package transforming curl output to a consumable format
 - Gavel is used to validate the request — it will automagically ignore headers that can change and consider only the "fundamental" one such as content negotiation ones and stuff around.

+## Different Types of Expects

+There are 3 different keywords you can use for the "expect" portion of the test: `expect`, `expect-loose`, `expect-keysOnly`.
+With each of these, `gavel` will be used to validate the actual output with the expected output. `expect-loose` will not add any additional checks on top of the `gavel` validation. `expect` and `expect-keysOnly` will add additional checks on the output as described below:

+- `expect`: additionally uses jest's `.toStrictEqual()` which ensures the output matches exactly with the expected body supplied.
+This includes all keys and values match and are in the exact order.
+- `expect-keysOnly`: additionally validates that only the keys are exactly the same and in the exact order.
+The values of the output are not validated.
+This is useful when you want to test `dynamic` mode, where the values will be different every time, but also want to validate that the order of the keys of the response are correct.
+This is meant to be used only for tests that return a a JSON object.
+This is not meant to work with any other response body/type.

 ## Troubleshooting Harness Tests

 - `Async callback was not invoked within the 5000ms timeout specified by jest.setTimeout.Timeout` --> most likely the binary is crashing, failing to start Prism.
 The best way to troubleshoot is to copy the openapi content from your harness test into a separate OpenAPI file, and try mocking that file with the CLI directly.
 That will give you more information as to why Prism failed to start.